 Get in touch with them ASAP and request the domain name be transferred to yours or the businesses name.
 Depending on who registered it, it may come at a cost, but if it’s something you can afford, the peace of mind it will bring far outweighs the cost.
 If it’s something you can’t afford at the moment, at least you know the cost and can save towards getting it as soon as you’re able to.

 Need a domain name for your business?
-Try Namecheap.com, it’s quick, simple and you’ll sleep better for as long as your own your business!
+Check out this quick breakdown of where to get your domain name/hosting and what extras you need (and may not need) when making the purchase, it’s quick, simple and you’ll sleep better for as long as your own your business!